aaaddress1/RunPE-In-Memory/README.md

 # RunPE-In-Memory
-Run 32bit/64bit copy of Exe File in memory, like what Software Packer Do.
+Run 32bit/64bit copy of Exe File in memory like an Application Loader.

 ![](demo.png)